MorganBergen/solidity-kubi/lectures/lecture-01/README.md

 5. DESCRIPTION:

-Geth account will manage accounts, list all existing accounts, import a private key into a new account, and create a new account or update an existing account The `geth account` command supports an interactive mode, when you are prompted for password as well as non-interactive mode where passwords are supplied via a given password file.
+Manage accounts lets you create new accounts, list all existing accounts, import a private key into a new account, migrate to newest key format and change your password.
+The `geth account` command supports an interactive mode, when you are prompted for password as well as non-interactive mode where passwords are supplied via a given password file.
 Non-interactive mode is only meant for scripted use on test networks or known safe enviroments.
 Make sure you remember the password you gave when creating a new account (eith either new or import).
 Without it you are not able to unlock your account.
 Keys are stored under `<DATADIR>/keystore`.
 Make sure you backup your keys regularly.
 It is safe to transfer the enire directory of the individual keys therein between ethereum nodes by simply coping. figure-1.0.png

 To generate a new account in Geth.